rutrum/stringcase.org/content/definition/unicode.md

 ## Boundaries

-Segmentation of unicode code points into "graphs" (I dont recall what it is, grams?) is a complicated matter.
+Segmentation of unicode code points into graphemes is a complicated matter.

 ## Another non-unicode consideration